cchance27/rustybridge/VULNERABILITIES.md

 **Do not use the `--insecure` flag or the `insecure=true` server option unless it is absolutely necessary to connect to a legacy device and you are on a completely trusted network where network traffic cannot be monitored by malicious actors.**

-By default, `rustybridge` uses a modern, secure set of algorithms that are not vulnerable to this attack.
+By default, `rustybridge` uses a modern, secure set of algorithms for all connections, and `rb-server` always uses secure defaults for inbound client connections.

 ---